MareoRaft/dotfiles/README.md

 The end goal of this project is to make it so that whenever I am on a new box, I can just clone this repository and be ready to go with personal settings.

-## config directory
+## current usage

-All configuration files (aka "dotfiles") are located here.
-This is the *content* that you wish to sync across computers.
+clone repo.
+Checkout the `DOTFILES-git` branch.
+Read that readme and go from there.